jzahn/thirdbase/readme.md

 `mix phx.gen.json Test Entity entities a_string:string an_integer:integer --no-context`

+You can also just do this if a context doesn't already exist.

+`mix phx.gen.json Test Entity entities a_string:string an_integer:integer`

+This example demonstrates a hierarchy for context and how to skip schema generation.

+`mix phx.gen.json Test Api.Entity entities a_string:string an_integer:integer --web Api --no-context --no-schema`

 then add the new route to app/lib/appname_web/router.ex under :api:

 `resources "/entities", EntityController, except: [:new, :edit]`